rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Ubuntu.md

 **SKC Configuration**

- Create keys.txt in /tmp folder.
+ Create keys.txt in /root folder.
 This provides key preloading functionality in skc_library.

   Any number of keys can be added in keys.txt.
-Each PKCS11 URL should contain different Key IDs which need to be transferred from KBS along with respective object tag for each key id specified
+Each PKCS11 URL should contain different Key ID which need to be transferred from KBS along with respective object tag for each key id specified

   Sample PKCS11 url is as below